tonejit/tonejit/README.md

 - 👋 Hi, I’m @tonejit
 - 👀 I’m interested in EdTech and do this through web app and software development
-- 🌱 I’m currently learning full stack web design and development with NodeJs
+- 🌱 I’m currently learning data science with python
 - 💞️ I’m looking to collaborate on Edtech projects
 - 📫 How to reach me - by email tonejitofik@gmail.com